ElcoLuijendijk/beo/readme.md

 * Click the download link on the right for a zip file of the source code or clone the repository

+* Note that there are two branches:
+	- master.
+This branch contains the most stable and well tested version of beo.
+	- develop.
+This branch contains new and experimental, but potentially buggy features.

 * Install Escript

     - Get the code here: https://launchpad.net/escript-finley